 About Ethan Gilsdorf

-Ethan Gilsdorf is a journalist, memoirist, critic, poet, teacher and 17th level geek.
+Ethan Gilsdorf is a journalist, memoirist, essayist, critic, poet, teacher, performer and nerd.

-He is the author of the award-winning travel memoir investigation Fantasy Freaks and Gaming Geeks: An Epic Quest for Reality Among Role Players, Online Gamers, and Other Dwellers of Imaginary Realms, named a Must-Read Book by the Massachusetts Book Awards.
+He is the author of the travel memoir investigation Fantasy Freaks and Gaming Geeks: An Epic Quest for Reality Among Role Players, Online Gamers, and Other Dwellers of Imaginary Realms, named a Must-Read Book by the Massachusetts Book Awards.
 His work has been cited in the anthology Best American Essays 2016.